 Did you hear the news and the fanfare?
 You never?
 Well, for the 3rd year running I have been nominated for ‘The English Wedding Awards 2017’ ‘Videographer of the year’.
 I will be attending the awards this year. and hope to bring the winning trophy back home.
 I will keep you all informed of the results.

-I sign off wishing all you wedding videographers good health for the edit season.
-Remember to drink lots of water and take brakes over the edit sessions.
+I sign off wishing all the wedding videographers good health for the edit season.
+Remember to drink lots of water and take breaks over the edit sessions.